-In EYFS we follow the Early Years Foundation Stage Curriculum.
+In EYFS, we follow the Early Years Foundation Stage Curriculum.
 This develops children’s skills in, Personal, Social and Emotional Development, Communication, Language and Literacy, Mathematical Development, Knowledge and Understanding of the World and Creative and Physical Development.
 Progress, achievements and attainments are carefully observed, monitored and recorded throughout your child’s reception year with us and we use an online system called Tapestry to collate all of this.
 Tapestry enables parents to not only be kept up to date with their child’s development but also actively encourages them to contribute to their overall learning journal.
-Further information about Tapestry is shared on entry to school - please speak to Mrs Griffin or Mrs Burton in class 1 if you would like to know more.
+Further information about Tapestry is shared on entry to school - please speak to Mrs Moxham or Mrs Burton in class 1 if you would like to know more.

 We also place great emphasis on opportunities to learn outside of the classroom; in 2015 we opened a brand new purpose built Foundation Stage classroom which provided us with the much needed free-flow connection to the outdoors.
 The outdoor provision for our youngest children is an area we are keen to see develop further in the near future.

 The National Curriculum—Key Stage 1 (Years 1-2) and Key Stage 2 (years 3-6)

 Children in Key Stages 1 and 2 at St Sebastian’s follow the National Curriculum, which was overhauled in 2014.
 This provides coverage of the core subjects Literacy, Maths, Science and Computing and the non-core subjects which are Art and Design, Design and Technology, History, Geography, Music and Physical Education.
 In addition to this we provide Religious Education in line with the Lincolnshire Agreed Syllabus and most importantly throughout lessons and daily school life we endeavour to develop Personal, Social and Emotional Health and Citizenship.